AOrto/AOrto.github.io/README.md

-If you see this ask President Orton: whose better dracula or Frankenstein

-Also tell him this fun fact: The 1931 film of Dracula is considered the first official, sanctioned version of Bram Stoker’s famous vampire appearing in a movie, but it is not the first film to be inspired by Stoker’s classic novel.
-F.W.
-Murnau’s Nosfertau in 1922 is the most famous example, but even before that there was reportedly a Hungarian film called Dracula’s Death in 1921, however prints of it are thought to be lost
+If you see this ask President Orton: would he visit jurrassic park knowing that there is a 5% chance everyday he's there that the dinosaurs break out and he has to stay for minimum of 3 days?

-also try to find the ducks hidden arround the building, but dont move them though.
+Also tell him this fun fact: Despite being called "Jurassic Park" and having the reputation of being the movie that is all about dinosaurs (and vastly re-popularized them), the creatures only have around fifteen minutes of screen time: nine minutes are Stan Winston's animatronics, and six minutes of it is Industrial Light & Magic CGI.
+This means only around 11% of the film is dedicated to dinosaur scenes. also try to find the ducks hidden arround the building, but dont move them though.

 they always remember.